 Why Side Effects Happen

-GLP-1 receptor agonists slow gastric emptying, alter appetite signaling in the brain, and change how your body processes food.
-These mechanisms produce the weight loss effect, but they also cause the gastrointestinal symptoms that most patients experience during the first weeks of treatment.
+GLP-1 receptor agonists slow gastric emptying, change hunger and fullness signals in the brain, and affect digestion, appetite, and blood sugar regulation.
+These mechanisms produce the weight loss effect, but they also cause the gastrointestinal symptoms that many patients experience during the first weeks of treatment.

 The critical insight from clinical trial data is that side effects are dose-dependent and time-limited.
 Most patients who tolerate the titration period go on to use the medication long-term with minimal or no ongoing symptoms [1].